Sergi0Martin/OpenMediator/README.md

 ### Middleware Configuration
 Also you can configure and execute custom middlewares before or after the command.

-1. Define your middleware by implementing the `IMiddleware` interface:
+1. Define your middleware by implementing the `IMediatorMiddleware` interface:

 ```csharp
 public class CustomMediatorMiddleware() : IMediatorMiddleware